wq/wq/docs/api/url-structure.md

 The wq URL Structure
 ====================

 The wq stack is designed to support building offline-capable [websites] / [web apps] with application screens that can be [rendered on the client or on the server] depending on what will provide the best user experience.
-To faciliate this design, wq defines a consistent but flexible **URL structure** that is shared throughout the application [as well as its REST API].
+To facilitate this design, wq defines a consistent but flexible **URL structure** that is shared throughout the application [as well as its REST API].
 This structure is defined here independently of the implementations in [wq.app](http://wq.io/docs/app-js) and [wq.db](http://wq.io/docs/app.py), with the idea that either library can be exchanged for another architecture as long as the URL structure is maintained.

 ## Basic URL Structure